The Spider's Web (1960 film): Critical reception

+The Monthly Film Bulletin wrote: "The attempt at light relief falls flat, while the comically inept police inspector is little short of ludicrous. ...There is the usual surprise denouement, but much is left vague or unclarified."

+Leslie Halliwell wrote: "Fairly standard who-done-it played unwisely for comedy."

 TV Guide wrote, "an entertaining film version of Agatha Christie's 1954 stage play about a diplomat's wife who hides the corpse of her stepdaughter's father.
 Though there is no Miss Marple or Hercule Poirot to push this programmer along, it still moves at a lively pace."